How much is this going to cost?

 How do I know what my payment portion will be?

 Whenever possible we will attempt to determine the specific benefits available to you.
-With so many insurance companies having interactive websites and 800# customer service centers, we are often able to determine your exact financial responsibility.
+Even with so many insurance companies having interactive websites and 800# customer service centers, we are often unable to determine your exact financial responsibility.
 This is why it’s so important you bring your current insurance information with you to your initial appointment.
 When we are unable to verify the specific amount, we rely on past experience.
 Historically most insurance companies cover approximately two-thirds of our fee.
 We will submit the claim for you and request an estimated patient portion (about 1/3) be paid from you upon completion of treatment.

 What if the insurance company pays more than 2/3rd of the fee.
 Will you reimburse me?